ska-sa/tutorials/README.md

 docker run -d -p 8888:8888 tuts
 ```

-you should now be able to access the notebooks from htt://localhost:8888
+you should now be able to access the notebooks from http://localhost:8888

 ##Running the Notebooks on SageMathCloud##
-**May be depircated due to the price structure at SageMathCloud**
+**May be depricated due to the price structure at SageMathCloud**

 If you want to run the notebooks without having ipython on your computer, we suggest you try [SageMathCloud](https://cloud.sagemath.com/):